jjvanzon/Circular-Language-Spec-Plans/done/2010-02-0---interfaces-spec/2010-02-1-interfaces-spec-strategy.md

 ### Limitations

-You have to limit the time you spend at it, because your studies may go first.
+You might limit the time you spend at it, because your studies may go first.
-You have to make dues with the fact that you are not on a schedule regarding this project.
+You might make dues with the fact that you are not on a schedule regarding this project.
 Do not go into Black Boxes applied to Interfaces.

 ### Time Planning